 Of course, you are well-versed with the fact that global remittance has proven as a pure blessing for a plethora of communities.
 But what you may not know is that global remittance is a costly venture and not every business has the potential to afford it.

-Now there is no one proper reason but may like FX spreads affecting remittance costs between both the inter-bank currency conversion rate and the bank’s quoted rate, processing fees for each money transfer, as well as multi-intermediary commissions associated with the process.
+Now there is no one proper reason for it but many like FX spreads affecting remittance costs between both the inter-bank currency conversion rate and the bank’s quoted rate.
+It also impacts the processing fees for each money transfer, as well as multi-intermediary commissions associated with the process.

 Using Fintech services, businesses could end up holding back from charging additional fees, such as modification fees, cancellation fees and other hidden charges.
-There are a plethora of tools available that might help businesses to not just send or receive money from their respective accounts but across multiple currencies without the heavy burden of conversion fees.
+There are a plethora of tools available.
+By using their businesses aren’t limited to just sending or receiving money from their respective accounts but across multiple currencies.
+And here they do not need to worry about the heavy burden of conversion fees.

 Lastly, integrating physical and digital payments has now become a possible method that consolidates multiple bank accounts or cards using a single interface.
 This capability empowers businesses with easier transaction methods and reduced overall costs.
 And you know what is the best part?
-These fintech softwares are beneficial for consumers as well.
+This fintech software is beneficial for consumers as well.

 Atom is the best example I could think of as of now.
 This one provides all its services through the app where you don’t need to visit any physical branches, meaning no overheads to pay.

-Many of you might not agree that Fintech is secure enough to rely on your business upon.
+Many of you might not agree that Fintech is secure enough to rely on your business.
 Well, on the contrary, Fintech one is way safer than traditional banking.

 According to several sources, traditional banks are quite slow when it comes to adopting cybersecurity measures.
 Now since Fintech’s foundation is based on these services, adopting cybersecurity won’t be such a problem.
-Also, it has been quite closely observed that cyber-criminals find it fascinating as well way easier to penetrate the systems of large and conventional banks because the institution doesn’t focus on the technology as often as our very own Fintech technology.
+Also, cyber-criminals find it fascinating as well way easier to penetrate the systems of large and conventional banks.
+Do you know why?
+It’s because the institution doesn’t focus on technology as often as our very own fintech technology.

-In addition, it can be expected that with the advent of the next-generation IT systems, businesses would be able to detect anomalies and attend to them quickly and effectively compared with traditional banking systems that often have a lot more on their plates because of diversification.
+In addition, with the advent of the next-generation IT systems, businesses would be able to detect anomalies and attend to them quickly and effectively compared with traditional banking systems.
+These systems have a lot more on their plates because of diversification.